 While psychotherapy certainly provides some of the best treatment for serious disorders, conditions, or situations, psychotherapy can also be beneficial for people who are otherwise functioning and stable.

-To learn more, call 700.910.9135 to speak with Ms. Schechtman or Dr. Drutman at the Atlanta Behavioral Consultants about Psychotherapy in Atlanta, GA.
+To learn more, call 700.910.9135 to speak with Dr. Drutman at the Atlanta Behavioral Consultants about Psychotherapy in Atlanta, GA.